Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 Plaza de Armas

 The Plaza de Armas is one of 3 plazas of note in Havana.
-The Plaza de Armas is the smaller of the three and is more like a park than the type of Plaza de Armas travellers will be familiar with from other Latin American nations.
+The Plaza de Armas is the smaller of the three and is more like a park than the type of Plaza de Armas travelers will be familiar with from other Latin American nations.

 It’s a great place to sit with a coffee and people watch after seeing the two previous castles.
 It’s the city’s oldest plaza and is surrounded by restaurants.
 It also hosts several secondhand book stands.